MediaComem/comem-webserv/README.md

 ### Delivery

-Send an e-mail **no later than March 23rd 2018** to Simon Oulevay with:
+Send an e-mail *no later than __<deadline to be determined>__* to Simon Oulevay with:

-* The list of group members
+* The list of group members.
-* The link to your source code repository on GitHub
+* The link to your source code repository on GitHub.
-* The to your deployed REST API on Heroku
+* The to your deployed REST API on Heroku.